rionmonster/Glyphfriend/src/Glyphfriend.VS2017/README.md

 You can [download and install Glyphfriend from the Visual Studio Gallery here](https://marketplace.visualstudio.com/items?itemName=RionWilliams.Glyphfriend2017) or simply search for it within the **Tools > Extensions and Updates** area of Visual Studio.

 After installing the extension, that's it.
-Glyphfriend will automatically detect when a valid HTML flavored file is opened and it will add all of the supported icons to the autocompletion within `class` attributes as seen below :
+Glyphfriend will automatically detect when a valid HTML flavored file is opened and it will add all of the supported icons to the autocompletion within `class` attributes as seen below:

 ![Glyphfriend in Action](https://raw.githubusercontent.com/rionmonster/Glyphfriend/develop/art/glyphfriend-in-action.gif)